-We have developed relationships with a variety of local organizations where students work at paid and unpaid internships throughout the year.
-We also offer special programs that provide opportunities for students to earn a semester’s worth of academic credit while working full-time with leading environmental organizations.
+We offer special programs in which students can earn a semester of academic credit while working full-time with leading environmental organizations.
 All of these internships help students gain professional experience, make valuable contacts in their field, and often lead directly to job offers.

 A fully-funded fellowship with top marine organizations during the summer.
 Available to Ocean and Coastal Resource Management students.

 An intense three-week professional training program, followed by a practicum component which consists of three to nine months of fieldwork with a development organization.

 Work as junior staff members for a public policy or social change organization.

 In recent years, environmental policy students have interned for a wide variety of local, national, and international organizations.
 Below you can browse a cross-section of these organizations within three subject areas:

 - Friends of the Sea Otter

 - Monterey Bay Aquarium - Seafood Watch

 - The Otter Project